AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 # Realms

-T {{width:5px}} he physical plane of Sumiriku is connected to many outer planes, which Sumiriku scholars refer to as Realms, or Kai (界).
+T {{width:5px}}he physical plane of Sumiriku is connected to many outer planes, which Sumiriku scholars refer to as Realms, or Kai (界).
 The barriers between these realms are known to be thin, and at some points creatures have been able to cross over these barriers.
 Folklore imagines the space between these realms as a murky ocean of magic, where the near shore of the real world is safe and known, and the far shores beyond the ocean are the lands beyond.
 Some peoples native to Sumiriku, such as the various species of Obake, can trace their origins to somewhere not of the physical realm. </p>

 Below are the list of the Realms connected to Sumiriku: